Generate summary with AI

 3. Extended hardware lifespan

 Regular monitoring and proactive troubleshooting help optimize hardware components’ performance, ultimately extending the lifespan of a laptop.
-The top hardware monitoring tools offer automated patch management so users can maintain a regular patch schedule for OS and third-party applications.
+The best hardware monitoring tools offer automated patch management so users can maintain a regular patch schedule for OS and third-party applications.

 4. Proactive troubleshooting

 Hardware monitoring tools offer real-time monitoring and alerting capabilities to support proactive troubleshooting.
 Users can set threshold-based alerts to track hardware parameters and receive notifications when they’re exceeded.
-Of all the options available in today’s market, the troubleshooting capabilities of a few solutions stand out.
-One is Atera, which provides AI-powered device troubleshooting suggestions in real time.

 5. Comprehensive reporting

-The best IT monitoring tools can generate detailed reports on system performance, security, network utilization, and more.
+The best hardware monitoring tools can generate detailed reports on system performance, security, network utilization, and more.
 These reports provide insight into an IT infrastructure’s performance and delineate areas for improvement.
 They can also assist in complying with regulatory requirements.

-The 10 best hardware monitoring tools for IT pros in 2024
+The 12 best hardware monitoring tools for IT pros in 2025

-Now that we’ve covered the fundamentals of hardware monitoring tools, we’ll review the best options in today’s market.
 Whether you work in an IT department or as an MSP, the solutions below can help ensure your organization’s hardware stays up-to-date and running smoothly.

 1. Atera

-Atera’s all-in-one IT management platform has a built-in network monitoring tool that allows users to view detailed data on hardware, performance metrics, and software inventory.
+1. Hardware monitoring features: Atera’s all-in-one IT management platform has a built-in network monitoring tool that allows users to view detailed data on hardware, performance metrics, and software inventory.
 The hardware metrics include hard disk usage, motherboard temperatures, motherboard fans, and more.
 The performance metrics include CPU load, memory usage, and network bandwidth.

-Aside from comprehensive network monitoring, Atera’s key capabilities include RMM, PSA, remote access, network discovery, asset management, automated patching, scripting, and reporting.
+2. Other key features: Aside from comprehensive network monitoring, Atera’s key capabilities include RMM, PSA, remote access, network discovery, asset management, automated patching, scripting, and reporting.
 By using Atera’s all-in-one platform, IT teams can streamline processes and save costs by eliminating overlapping software.

 Features and capabilities